Converting your data from MySQL to MongoDB

 }

-Probably it's even possible to put all this information into one big collection called 'Books' as opposed to creating 3 separate ones:
+You could probably stuff all this information into one big collection called ‘Books’ instead of creating three separate ones:

 {